humdrum-tools/humdrum-documentation/guide/ch21/index.md

 a contiguous sequence of input lines.

-The operation of **patt** is easier to describe through an example.
+The operation of <span class="tool">patt</span> is easier to describe through an example.
 Consider the following input using the German *Tonhöhe* pitch designations described in [Chapter 4.](/guide/ch04) Recall that the [`**Tonh`](/rep/Tonh) system of pitch names allows